 “Police will retain the discretion to issue a court attendance notice if circumstances require it”, Ms Pavey added.

-Those who elect to take the matter to court will face the prospect of an automatic disqualification of 6 months, a fine of up to $2,200.00 (double the existing fine) and a criminal conviction – which are powerful disincentives for fighting the allegation.
+Those who elect to take the matter to court will face the prospect of an automatic disqualification of 6 months, a fine of up to $2,200.00 (double the existing court-imposed maximum fine) and a criminal conviction – which are powerful disincentives for taking the case to court.

 The Minister claims the proposals are about making roads safer as well as freeing up the cluttered local courts.

 But critics contend that the laws are nothing to do with road safety – to the contrary, they point out that all low-range drink drivers are currently sent before a magistrate and face a criminal conviction (which can only be imposed by a court, not by police, which can represent a powerful deterrence in itself.